nextflow-io/nf-validation/docs/samplesheets/examples.md

 ### Glossary

 - A channel is the Nextflow object, referenced in the code
-- An item is each thing passing through the channel, equivalent to one row in the samplesheet
+- An item is each thing passing through the channel, equivalent to one row in the sample sheet
 - An element is each thing in the item, e.g., the meta value, fastq_1 etc. It may be a file or value

 ## Default mode

-Each item in the channel emitted by `.fromSamplesheet()` is a flat tuple, corresponding with each row of the samplesheet.
-Each item will be composed of a meta value (if present) and any additional elements from columns in the samplesheet, e.g.:
+Each item in the channel emitted by `.fromSamplesheet()` is a flat tuple, corresponding with each row of the sample sheet.
+Each item will be composed of a meta value (if present) and any additional elements from columns in the sample sheet, e.g.:

 ```csv
 sample,fastq_1,fastq_2,bed